 - Probation or parole record

-When applying for an immigrant visa at U.S. embassy or consulate abroad, the National Visa Center requires you to submit certified court and prison records for each conviction.
-Even if you received a pardon or were otherwise granted amnesty, you must submit records that include the complete circumstances of the crime for which you were convicted and the final outcome of the case, including the penalty.
-(Note: Police records are different than a police clearance certificate.)
+When applying for an immigrant visa abroad, the National Visa Center requires certified court and prison records for every conviction.
+Even if you received a pardon or amnesty, you must provide records showing the full circumstances of the offense and the final outcome.
+(Note: Police records differ from a police clearance certificate.)

 Search for Civil Records in the United States